Should you use Flat UI Colors in 2025?

 What are the key features of Flat UI Colors?

-What makes Flat UI Colors really useful for an agency like ours is its export flexibility.
-You can copy HEX or RGB codes, of course, but the tool goes further than that.
-It allows you to export the palette in various formats, such as SCSS or LESS variables.
-This is a detail that makes all the difference for frontend developers.
-No more manual copy-paste errors, handovers become seamless, and the integration of the graphic charter is flawless from the very first attempt.
+.What makes Flat UI Colors really useful for an agency like ours is its export flexibility.
+You can copy HEX or RGB codes, of course, but the tool goes further.
+It can export the palette in various formats, such as SCSS or LESS variables.
+This is a detail that changes everything for the front-end developer.
+No more manual copy-and-paste errors, handovers become fluid, and graphic charter integration is impeccable first time.

-For these specific scenarios, tools such as Coolors or Adobe Color are more suitable, offering true exploration and generation of complex palettes, sometimes even with built-in accessibility checks.
-They give you the depth that Flat UI Colors cannot.
-But beware, Flat UI Colors remains unbeatable for ultra-fast prototyping or for bringing an MVP to life in the blink of an eye.
+.For these precise scenarios, tools like Coolors or Adobe Color are better suited, offering true exploration and generation of complex palettes, sometimes even with built-in accessibility checks.
+They give you that depth that Flat UI Colors can't.
+But be warned, Flat UI Colors remains unbeatable for ultra-fast prototyping or bringing an MVP to life in the blink of an eye.

 Advantages:

-- Ultra-fast implementation.
+- Fast implementation.

 - Disconcertingly easy to use.

-- Perfect for wireframes and MVPs.
+- Perfect for wireframes and MVP.

 Disadvantages: